COPD vs. emphysema causes

 The BODE index attempts to place your COPD into one of four survival stages based on body mass, airflow obstruction, shortness of breath, and exercise capacity by a point system.

-Talk to your doctor to discuss these staging systems and how they may relate tour individual problem and treatment.
+Talk to your doctor to discuss these staging systems and how they may relate tour individual problems and treatment.

 What are the stages of emphysema?